 Compatibility with Different Word Versions

 Signatures may not function consistently across all Word versions.
-Older Word versions might lack support for certain signature features available in newer releases.
+Older Word versions might lack support for certain signature features that are available in newer releases.
 Users should update Word to the latest version to access enhanced signature tools and compatibility.
 If updating isn’t possible, using a third-party application to embed signatures can offer a workaround.
 Saving the document in a universally compatible format like DOCX ensures broader accessibility and consistency.

 Conclusion